 After the maneuvers, the 192nd Tank Battalion was ordered to Camp Polk and informed that they were being sent overseas.
 Since the battalion was primarily National Guardsmen, the Army allowed men 29 years old or older to resign from federal service.
 Paul replaced one of these men and was assigned to Headquarters Company.

-Over four different train routes the tankers traveled to San Francisco, California, and were ferried to Ft.
+Over four different train routes the tankers traveled to San Francisco, California, and were ferried, on the U.S.A.T.
+General Frank M. Coxe, to Ft.
 McDowell on Angel Island in San Francisco Bay.
-On the island, they were given physicals and inoculated for duty in the Philippine Islands.
+On the island, they were given physicals and inoculated for duty in the Philippine Islands by the battalion's medical detachment.
 Those with health issues were held back and scheduled to rejoin the battalion in the Philippines.
 Other men were simply replaced.

 The 192nd was boarded onto the U.S. A. T. Hugh L. Scott and sailed on Monday, October 27th.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
 They arrived at Honolulu, Hawaii, on Sunday, November 2nd and had a two day layover, so the soldiers were given shore leave so they could see the island.